LaGracia/frontend-nanodegree-arcade-game/README.md

 ### Credits

 Having absolutely zero programming background, I needed step-by-step explanations for _every single line_ of code.
-Some were provided in a discussion forum post written by Udacity coach Udayan.
-However, I still had to copy and adapt from students who shared links in the forum to their GitHub repositories.
-Many thanks to danielmoi, morapost, andrewlw89, jyothisridhar, ayimaster, lacyjpr and joseterrera, among others.
+Some were provided in a discussion post written by Udacity coach Udayan.
+However, I still had to copy from students who shared their work in the forum.
+Many thanks to danielmoi, morapost, andrewlw89, jyothisridhar, ayimaster, lacyjpr, joseterrera, poonamgp14, justintemps and dooster, among others.
+Thanks also to my code reviewers.

 ### License

-Starchaser is licensed under the GitHub terms of service, meaning you can view and fork this repository.
+Starchaser is licensed under [GitHub’s terms of service](https://help.github.com/articles/github-terms-of-service/), meaning you can view and fork this repository.